ynnadkrap/balldontlie/frontend/source/index.html.md

 # Introduction

 Welcome to the balldontlie API!

 You can use our free API to access NBA related data.

-We created this because we were frustrated by the lack of free, quality NBA APIs, and we want to empower the basketball community to build cool things.
+We were frustrated by the lack of free basketball APIs, so we decided to build this.
+In doing so we hope the basketball community can build some cool things.

-We don't require an API key and there are no rate restrictions, but please try not to spam us to death.
+We don't require an API key and there are no rate restrictions.
+If your sole purpose is to scrape all of the data, reach out to us instead of bombarding our servers.
+We'll probably just give it to you for free if you ask nicely.

+Each section has some considerations (read: limitations) that are worth noting.

 We hope to build upon this initial release with input from users.
 If you have any requests, comments, or questions, please feel free to email us at hello@balldontlie.io.

-Also, here's our Patreon in case you want to support us.
+Also, please feel free to [donate](https://www.patreon.com/balldontlie) to help keep the lights on.

 ## Getting Started
 You need a computer with internet connection.

 * no email required
 * no API key required
-* contains data from 1980-current
+* contains data from 1979-1980 season to current
 * game stats are available about 1 hour after completion

 # Players